LisaHackett97/LoveMyIrelandTravels/README.md

 ### Bugs

-- Home pages images not displaying on live site
+- Home pages images not displaying on live site.
+    - This was corrected.
+Images are set as background images to achieve the parallax effect.
+The file path is set within the css folder.
+Removed assets/ and replaced with ..
+    - This corrected the issue
-- Link to more photos page, not working on love site on different screen sizes -
+- Link to more photos page, not working on love site on different screen sizes.
+Retyped links.
+And retested.
+Working now -

 ### Performance and accessibility Testing